Azure/azurehpc/experimental/cc_slurm_nhc/readme.md

 # Node health check integrated with CycleCloud SLURM

-It is important to run healthchecks on Specialty SKU's (like NDv4(A100)) to identify unhealthy VM's and make sure they are not included in job (by for example by marking the node and putting  into a drain state).
+It is important to run healthchecks on Specialty SKU's (like NDv4(A100)) to identify unhealthy VM's and make sure they are not included in job (for example by marking the node and putting it into a drain state).
 Here we give an example of leveraging the built-in healthcheck hooks in SLURM and using them to run the
 LBNL Node Health check framework (https://github.com/mej/nhc).
 Some specific healthchecks have been written for ND96asr_v4 (40GB A100) and a Cyclecloud project is created to allow this healthcheck framework to be integrated in CycleCloud SLURM.
 This has been tested on CycleCloud 8.2.1, SLURM 2.5.0 and ubuntu-hpc 18.04 marketplace image.